 At any time you like, you can request a live quote for the GBP to EUR exchange rate from your bank or money transfer company.

-If you go ahead, you will be sent a confirmation by email with the details of your money transfer.
+If you go ahead, your exchange rate will be secured, and you will be emailed a confirmation with all the details of your money transfer.